-Also, it does have at least one more traditional Abridged Series (abbreviated, Gag Dub videos) - which is really surprising given that each of the actual episodes tend to average around 6 to 10 minutes, already…
+Also, it does have at least one more traditional Abridged Series (abbreviated, Gag Dub videos) - which is really surprising given that each of the volume 1 episodes tend to average around 6 to 10 minutes as it is, though Monty has promised 12+ minute episodes for volume 2.

 Absurdly Sharp Blade: Ruby's scythe cuts cleanly through a fairly large tree and later is able to slice through the neck of a monster, roughly as thick as she is tall.
 Heck, in the Red trailer, she cuts a lot of wolves in half, some of them lengthwise!
 Played for Laughs in episode 9, when she accidentally cuts the curtain in their room in half while turning around, only to have it stitched back together a moment later.